 - Gain-loss method.
-Estimates carbon stocks from data at a point in time, and uses models to predict the carbon stock at a future point in time, accounting for growth (removals) and disturbances e.g. harvesting, fires etc (emissions) that occur in the intervening period.
+Estimates carbon stocks from data at a point in time and uses models to predict the carbon stock at a future point in time, accounting for growth (removals) and disturbances e.g., harvesting, fires etc (emissions) that occur in the intervening period.
 The impacts of removals and emissions can be estimated separately. - Stock-difference method.
 Independent estimates of carbon stocks at two points in time, with the difference between the estimates being the net carbon removal or emission.
 This method does not separately estimate the impact of growth or disturbances.

 New Forests uses the gain-loss method, as this integrates well with the data sources that are available through the forest management systems and processes that we operate.
 This method also allows for the separate attribution of impacts of growth and harvest, as well as changes due to acquisition or sale of assets.
+We do not currently estimate the emissions associated with non-harvest related disturbance events (e.g. fire), other than consideration of changes in stocked area.